CUCCS/ns/2016-2/zzj_cay/TASK.Exploration_and_experiments_on_SSL_MITM_attacks/Gist.md

 The penetration testing framework Metasploit includes support for WPAD via a new auxiliary module located at "auxiliary/server/wpad".
 This module, which is written by Efrain Torres, can be used to perform for man-in-the-middle (MITM) attacks by exploiting the features of WPAD.

-Steps:

-1. Update Metasploit to the latest version, which contains the WPAD module
-2. Start Metasploit's command line tool msfconsole
-3. Spoof NetBIOS Name Service (NBNS) responses for "WPAD"
-4. Set up the WPAD module to fool clients into using the attacker machine as web proxy

 * 参考链接：[WPAD-Man-in-the-Middle](http://www.netresec.com/?page=Blog&month=2012-07&post=WPAD-Man-in-the-Middle)

 2. Badtunnel

 3. 针对DNS - WPAD Name Collision Flaw Allows MITM Attacks
 * 参考链接：[WPAD Name Collision Flaw Allows MITM Attacks](http://www.securityweek.com/wpad-name-collision-flaw-allows-mitm-attacks)